 George Parsons has been described as a flamboyant Victorian entrepeneur.
 He was a farmer and land agent, but also an inventor and a businessman.

 George Parsons was born in Kington Magna or in West Stour, which are neigbouring villages near Shaftesbury in Dorset, either late in the year 1806 or early in 1807.
 He was baptised in West Stour on the 27th of March 1807.
 His father, George Parsons, was a son of William Parsons, who owned land in Kington Magna and lived for most of his life in Holton, near Wincanton, in an inn which he owned.
-George’s mother, Jane Peters, was the sister of John Weston Peters, a very wealthy land owner.
+George’s mother, Jane Peters, was the sister of John Weston Peters, a wealthy land owner.
 John Weston Peters had no male heirs, and when he died much of his fortune passed to his sister Jane’s sons, George and his brothers.

-George was the eldest son of George and Jane, and he spent his early years on his father’s farm in Kington Magna.
-But when George was a teenager, George’s parents moved about eight miles west to Charlton Horethorne in Somerset.
-He had three brothers who survived to become adults — Charles, Henry and Uriah — and one sister who was called Jane.
+George was his parents’ eldest son and he spent his early years on his father’s farm in Kington Magna.
+But when George was a teenager George’s parents moved about eight miles west to Charlton Horethorne in Somerset.
+George had three brothers who survived to become adults — Charles, Henry and Uriah — and one sister who was called Jane.
 They all grew up in Charlton Horethorne which became their spiritual home for several generations — a descendant of theirs still lives there, in the Manor House.

 On the 27th of March 1839, George Parsons married Elizabeth Ann Gale in Glastonbury, Somerset.
 Elizabeth’s family were the Gales of Malmesbury, who were well known in that area, and one of her Gale ancestors had married a girl from the aristocratic Estcourt family.
 Elizabeth’s brother, Frederick Gale, was a surgeon (trained at St.Thomas’, London) who had previously married Julia Peters who was the daughter of John Weston Peters.
 The diagram shows their relationship.